 Exhibit Hall Theater

-MLA International Bibliography staff members will be on hand from 9:00 to 10:00 a.m. on 10 and 11 January to answer questions, provide demonstrations, and help with searches.
+MLA International Bibliography.
+The MLA International Bibliography provides a subject index for books and articles published on modern languages, literatures, folklore, and linguistics.
+Bibliography staff members will be on hand in MLA PubCentral to answer questions, provide demonstrations, and help with searches.

 MLA Awards Ceremony